knpuniversity/rest/knpu/post.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Awesome!
 I've already created a ``Programmer`` class, which
-just has a few properties on it.
+has just a few properties on it.
 I also created simple classes for the other two
 resources - ``Project`` and ``Battle``.
 We'll use these later.

 In ``newAction``, we have the JSON string, so let's decode it and use the data
 to create a new ``Programmer`` object that's ready for battle.
+We'll use
+each key that the client sends to populate a property on the object.

     // src/KnpU/CodeBattle/Controller/Api/ProgrammerController.php
     // ...